mesonbuild/meson/docs/markdown/Reference-manual.md

 - `input` the input file name.
 If it's not specified in configuration mode, all the variables in the `configuration:` object (see above) are written to the `output:` file.
+- `install` *(added 0.50.0)* When true, this generated file is installed during the install step, and `install_dir` must be set and not empty.
+When false, this generated file is not installed regardless of the value of `install_dir`.
+When omitted it defaults to true when `install_dir` is set and not empty, false otherwise.
 - `install_dir` the subdirectory to install the generated file to (e.g. `share/myproject`), if omitted or given the value of empty string, the file is not installed.